 Cake toppers for fellow artist and designer Cait Peterson

-Featuring a fun dinosaur character and over 900 words, the app is designed to expand vocabulary one bite at a time!
-Children gain points by selecting the correct synonym out of a choice of four words in a classic word-matching game format.
-There are three levels of difficulty available and a glossary for additional support.
+Rated highly by the The iMums and Best Apps for Kids, the app is an educational game, featuring a humorous dinosaur character and over 900 words, designed to expand kids' vocabulary one bite at a time!
+Children gain points by selecting the correct synonym out of a choice of four words in a classic word-matching game format with three levels of difficulty available.
+New features include collectable reward stickers, snappier rounds and an extended glossary.

 Preliminary animation frames of the Professor character